00018503/web-technology-cw/Readme.md

-# Loook Fast Food Website
+# "Loook" Fast Food Website

-This project showcases a fast food restaurant website designed as part of a Web Technology module.
+This project showcases a fast food restaurant website created for Technology module.
 The website is not associated with a real company and serves educational purposes only.

 ## Website Overview

 The Loook Fast Food website features the following sections:

 - Home: An introduction to the restaurant and highlights of its offerings.
-- About Us: Background information about the restaurant.
+- About Us: Goals,visions and brief info about team.
 - Menu: A detailed list of menu items and their prices.
-- Gallery: Images showcasing the restaurant, its dishes, and ambiance.
+- Gallery: Images are put for showing the design and comfort and environment in the restaurant.
 - Reservations: A form for booking tables at the restaurant.
 - Contact: Contact information and a form for customer inquiries.